ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 2. Select a workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
         Here, you can see all existing dedicated hosts.
-4. Select the dedicated host that you want to release.
+4. Select the dedicated host you want to release.

-        You must remove all the associated resources that are provisioned on the host before releasing the host.
+        You must remove all associated resources provisioned on the host before releasing it.
         {: note}

 5. Click **Release host**.
-        When releasing the last dedicated host on a dedicated host group, the dedicated host group will also be deleted.

-        You cannot have empty dedicated host groups on a workspace.
+        When releasing the last dedicated host in a dedicated host group, the group will also be deleted.
+Empty dedicated host groups are not allowed on a workspace.
         {: note}

 ## Maintenance in dedicated host
 {: #mainetnance-dh}

-When IBM needs to do maintenance on a dedicated host, the VMs are evacuated to another dedicated host specifically for the maintenance operation window.
-You are not able to see anything unless a host failure that needs the replacement of the original dedicated host.
+When IBM needs to do maintenance on a dedicated host, the virtual server instances (VMs) are evacuated to another dedicated host specifically for the maintenance operation window.
+You will not notice any changes unless there is a host failure that requires replacement of the original dedicated host.

 If a dedicated host suffers from a failure, IBM restarts the VMs on another dedicated host.